Identify and fix performance bottlenecks in production Next.js and React applications

 Why work with me

-I'm a Lead Software Engineer with experience building and improving production systems across React, Next.js, Node.js, serverless platforms, and cloud infrastructure.
+I'm a Senior Software Engineer with experience leading performance and architecture improvements in production systems across React, Next.js, Node.js, serverless platforms, and cloud infrastructure, and guiding teams through complex technical decisions.

 My work has involved performance-sensitive frontend systems, backend APIs, distributed systems, and architecture decisions that affect both user experience and long-term maintainability.